 Back to docs

-A documentation framework for AI-assisted development.
-Structured docs, session management, and automation hooks.
+A framework for AI-assisted development.
+Structured documentation, autonomous execution, and guided workflows.

 On this page